Mumblings from a Motor Racing Luddite, or am I?

 Frankly, this is where I missed the trick – I was still thinking last year, two years, 5 years ago when these comments were made; this is now so far from the truth that I was astounded and embarrassed at my ignorance.

 Simulators now are extremely effective in set-up, driver training, new part validation and race strategy.
 With computer power being so huge and components so small a SIM doesn’t need its own warehouse to be effective.
 Laser scanned tracks and validated vehicle dynamic models mean the drivers can be within hundredths of a second of their lap time when compared both virtually and actually.
 I looked at what the airline industry does in simulation now and it has to be said the pilots in training and retraining have a lot more responsibility for life than a single race driver!
-They have been using SIMS for years and very effectively teaching their old and new pilots the nuances of each individual airport without the risks involved but in the most lifelike manner imaginable.
+They have been using SIMS for years and very effective teaching their old and new pilots the nuances of each individual airport without the risks involved but in the most lifelike manner imaginable.

-It isn’t all positive all of the time though – the much quoted Ferrari windtunnel debacle where the output was all wrong shows that the info going into the model must be correct or the info coming out will be unusable (Were Ferrari using the SISO approach?
+It isn’t all positive all of the time through – the much quoted Ferrari wind tunnel debacle where the output was all wrong shows that the info going into the model must be correct or the info coming out will be unusable (Were Ferrari using the SISO approach?
 Ed).
 This shows that the SIM driver is only a small part of what is actually going on here from an engineering point of view and why engineers spend many hours validating their models before use.

 So when did this all start to happen? – For sure the Resource Restriction Agreement in F1 accelerated teams in finding ways to find out more about their cars as quickly as they could – no in season testing and windtunnel use restrictions left teams with cars they didn’t ever get the best from – but in reality, as computing power became greater it was inevitable that this route would become valid and the output would have real and immense value to the teams.
 Every F1 team now uses SIMS as does industry in their road car manufacture.